 She holds a Bachelor degree and a Master degree in Law from Istanbul University, and an LLM degree in Public International Law from Queen Mary University of London.
 Since 2012, she has been registered as a lawyer at Istanbul Bar Association.

-In September 2015 she was awarded a Graduate Teaching Assistant scholarship at the School of Law at Queen Mary University of London to start a Ph.D. program in Law.
+In September 2015 she was awarded a Graduate Teaching Assistant scholarship at the School of Law at Queen Mary University of London to start a PhD program in Law.
 Her research explored the compatibility of transfers of passenger information for fighting terrorism with privacy and data protection rights.
-She was a visiting researcher at the Georgetown University Law Center, Washington D.C., from April 2018 to June 2018, and she successfully passed her viva in June 2019.
+She was a visiting researcher at the Georgetown University Law Center, Washington D.C., from April 2018 to June 2018, and she completed her PhD in January 2020.

 She also worked as a research intern at the British Institute of International and Comparative Law in the winter of 2014 and she volunteered at the NGO Privacy International in the autumn of 2015.